 The Legislative Affairs Committee supports activities related to advancing the legislative agenda of NHPCO.
 Activities include providing timely input on NHPCO’s legislative agenda, budget and legislative proposals, and legislation.

-The Committee assists the Hospice Action Network and Legislative Affairs team (collectively, the NHPCO team) in prioritizing issues and developing policy positions.
+The Committee assists the Hospice Action Network and Advocacy team (collectively, the NHPCO team) in prioritizing issues and developing policy positions.
 The Committee is responsible for executing strategies including key message development and dissemination, educating their respective constituencies, and preparing and submitting correspondence to Congressional, state and local offices.
 The Committee is responsible for reviewing relevant proposals, reports, and announcements released by Congress, the Department of Health and Human Services (HHS), the Office of the Inspector General (OIG), Centers for Medicare and Medicaid Services (CMS), the General Accountability Office (GAO), MedPAC, and other federal agencies as advised by the NHPCO team.

-The committee’s work in 2019 will focus on several areas including but not limited to:
+The committee’s work will focus on several areas including but not limited to:

 The protection and improvement of the hospice benefit;